 The Clubhouse @ EXPO is a flagship program in an international network of 100 Clubhouses located in 20 countries, providing youth with life-changing opportunities.
 The Clubhouse provides a creative and secure out-of-school learning environment where young people aged 11-17 work with mentors to explore their ideas, develop new skills and build confidence in themselves through the use of technology.
 EXPO Center has been a member of The Clubhouse Network since 2004, and annually provides more than 250 young people with meaningful learning opportunities that encourage them to express themselves through technology to create original artwork, animation, robots, multimedia presentations and graphic designs.
 In an effort to expand and enhance The Clubhouse, staff has developed the Youth FX Urban Media Program, a film and music program that introduces teens to the artistic and technical process of digital filmmaking and music production and explores the areas where technology and music intersect.
 Focusing on visual storytelling, artistic expression and performance, participants create digital video projects in various genres, including documentary, narrative short fiction, and public service announcements.
 Members expand their horizons through hands-on experiences in order to gain a first-hand understanding of innovations that exist in the music technology realm.

 Our Teen Leadership Program motivates and prepares teens for work readiness, career development, and entrepreneurship through hands-on experiences and vocational life skills development.
 The program offers high school teens critical skills such as writing a resume, executing a job search, completing an application, and interviewing.
-Once they complete the program, youth are then eligible to apply for summer jobs at EXPO and our program partner, the Natural History Museum of Los Angeles County (NHM) through the Summer Youth Job Corps, an award-winning program that provides a deeper level of preparation and on-the-job training for workplace success.
+Once they complete the program, youth are then eligible to apply for paid internships at EXPO and our program partner, the Natural History Museum of Los Angeles County (NHM) through the Youth Job Corps, an award-winning program that provides a deeper level of preparation and on-the-job training for workplace success.
 The SYJC includes weekly luncheons that feature volunteer guest speakers from business, government and the non-profit sector who serve as inspiring role models and provide information and insight about college and career opportunities, also enabling the youth to develop that very critical resource for success – a professional network.
 Field trips supplement the weekly workshops, engaging the interns in meaningful activities outside of EXPO Center’s footprint.
-We also fund academic tutors to assist our struggling middle and high school students.

 Afterschool Enrichment for Elementary Youth